 The most northerly asset is an undefended grassed slope, NFCDD Asset Reference Number 121AB901B0602C01, located landward of the Whitburn Steel rock outcrop.
 This asset length is continuous across the local authority boundary into South Tyneside Council's coastal responsibilities and consists of a grassy coastal slope fronted by vegetated sand dunes.
 The dunes appeared stable in a similar condition to previous inspections, and the grassy slope remains wide and stable.
+There was evidence of localised erosion around footpaths and desire lines through the dunes, in particular near the main access points.
 The northern part of this asset switches to an eroding clay cliff north of the local authority boundary.